The red nose Pitbull is a variety of the popular and sometimes controversial American Pitbull Terrier.

 Red nose Pitbull mix

-It’s worth pointing out that aggression toward other dogs and the distinctive style of biting might also be carried into these mixes.
+It’s worth pointing out that aggression toward other dogs and the distinctive style of biting might also be carried into any mixed breed.

-You can also find red nose Pitbull mixes in shelters.
+You can sometimes buy mixed breed puppies, and you can also find red nose Pitbull mixes in shelters.

 An ASPCA survey of 30 animal shelters found that Pitbulls were the most numerous breed taken in by the shelter by far, but only the third most likely to be adopted.